joaquinrios/Drac-Compiler/README.md

-# Buttercup compiler, version 0.1
+# Drac compiler, version 0.1

 This program is free software.
 You may redistribute it under the terms of the GNU General Public License version 3 or later.
 See `license.txt` for details.

+This Drac compiler is built upon a Buttercup compiler developed by Ariel Ortiz.

 Included in this release: